Study Finds Vaccine Science Outreach Only Reinforced Myths

 Yes, we got the problem with the dust tackled.
 And the threat of a Global Cooling has diminished.
 And yes, climate scientist were right then.

-People insist on being stupid (Score:2)
+People insist on being stupid (Score:3)

 Repetition does play a key-role, obviously, in enforcing lies.
 Just look at the mechanism of "prayer".
 This has been known for a very long time to work.